fairanswers/FairBPM/README.md

 # Example

-For an example, lets say you wanted a process that would automate your morning chores.
+For an example, lets say we have a (very smart) smart home, and we wanted a process that would automate dog chores.
 The steps might be.

 1. Feed the dog.
 2. Give it water if it needs it.